HomeMy WebLinkAboutResolution 2003-004 N.C.S. 01/06/2003Resolution No. 2003-004 N.C.S.

 PROJECT NO:

-~ PRQJECT DESCRIPTION PAGE 4 ~
+PROJECT DESCRIPTION PAGE 4

-TTEMPTS TO SOLVE THE PROBLEM
+ATTEMPTS TO SOLVE THE PROBLEM

 have been made to streamline data entry.
 Officers are required to input their own investigation data.